mbari60/mbari60/README.md

 # Hi there, I Am Kevin Mbari! 👋

 # Bio
-I am a skilled software developer with a specialization in web development, particularly focusing on full-stack development.
-I am experienced in other languages such as Python, React, and Javascript.
-Furthermore, I love to explore the wonderful world of user interface and create mockup designs using Figma while understanding the user experience.
-While I am not coding, I am mentoring young people in the world of tech and ensuring they incorporate the humane side in the tech industry.
+I’m a skilled software developer specializing in full-stack web development, with strong expertise in Python, React, and JavaScript.
+I enjoy exploring user interface design and creating mockups in Figma while keeping user experience at the center of my work.

+When I’m not coding, I’m usually learning new technologies and experimenting with fresh ideas—embracing change and staying adaptable in the ever-evolving world of software development.
 Welcome to my world 🌏🗺⛰

 ## Github Stats